-Height: 1 foot, 9 inches to 2 feet, 3 inches tall at the shoulder
+Height:21 to 27 inches tall at the shoulder

 It all started with a cross between a farm dog and a husky on Arthur Walden's New Hampshire farm.
 The litter of tawny puppies, born on January 17, 1917, included a male who grew up to be big-boned, flop-eared, and handsome, with a gentle nature.
 He was named Chinook, and he fathered puppies who bore his stamp.